jimishol/cholidean-harmony-structure/README.md

 Although the idea had been explored by 20th-century music–math theorists, it was only when E.D.V. encountered the concept that he immediately recognized its potential for new approaches in 12ET harmony.
 He urged me to share it more widely and encouraged me to bring it into academic and creative circles.

 That encouragement transformed a dormant idea into a living project.
 From OpenSCAD to MeshLab, to Blender, to 3DreamEngine, to MIDI events, each stage brought new challenges and discoveries.
 Without Edgar Delgado’s vision and determination, this journey might never have begun.

+*The revolutionary idea of such a clear projection of 12‑ET into three‑dimensional space is entirely my own.
+Yet the code and documentation were realised with the assistance of AI — specifically Microsoft Copilot — guided through exhaustive patience and persistence on my part.
+Without the help of this tool, it would have been impossible for me to bring a project of this scale to life.*